Need funding? We can help.

 Due to the impact of COVID19 on the economy, new funding and flexibility is anticipated from funding partners of all levels.
 We're in regular contact with these funding partners and would be happy to make recommendations based on your organization's evolving needs.

-Canada Summer Jobs provides funding to not-for-profit organizations, public-sector employers and small businesses with 50 or fewer employees.
+Canada Summer Jobs provides funding to not-for-profit organizations, public-sector employers and small businesses with 50 or fewer full-time employees.
 This funding is designed to create summer jobs for young people aged 15 to 30 who are full-time students intending to return to their studies in the next school year.

 CanExport SMEs is looking to help small and medium-size enterprises located in Ontario increase their access to global markets.
 Companies with a maximum of 500 full-time equivalent employees and who have declared between $100K to $100M in annual revenue during the last 12 months in Canada may qualify.
 Eligible applicants may receive up to $75,000 in CanExport SMEs funding to cover up to 75% of international market development activities.
 Applications are accepted year-round and assessed on a first-come, first-served basis, and most applications are approved within 60 business days.

 The Co-operative Education Tax Credit is a refundable tax credit for Ontario-based co-op employers who hire students enrolled in a co-operative education program at an Ontario university or college.
 Corporations can claim 25% of eligible expenditures (30% for small businesses), for up to a maximum credit of $3,000 per co-op term.
 Most co-op terms range from a minimum period of ten weeks up to a maximum of four months.
 Eligible corporations can claim the tax credit on Schedule T2SCH550 of their T2 Corporation Income Tax Return.